tsheaves/tsheaves.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

+Graduate research assistant at University of California, Davis working with the Hardware Systems Collective at University of California, Santa Cruz.
+Currently investingating hardware security threats to reconfigurable hardware platforms.